 In theworld, if someone had an idea, they would – as it happens all the time with Bitcoin things – publish it in a public forum.
 Other members of the community would evaluate that idea, add or remove things, all interested parties would contribute to make it the best possible incarnation of that idea.
 Once the design was settled, someone would volunteer to start writing the code to turn that idea into a sidechain.
 Maybe some company would fund those efforts and then more people would join.
 It’s not a perfect process and one that often involves altruism, but Bitcoin inspires people to do these things.

 Slowly, the thing would get built, tested, activated as a sidechain on testnet, tested more, and at this point luckily the entire community of interested Bitcoin users and miners would have grown to like that idea and see its benefits.
 It could then be proposed to be activated according to BIP300 rules.

 Once it was activated, the entire pool of interested users would join it.
-And it would be impossible for someone else to create a copy of that.
+And it would be impossible for someone else to create a copy of that because everybody would instantly notice it was a copy.
 There would be no token, no one profiting directly from the operations of that “smart contract”.
 And everybody would be incentivized to join and tell others to join that same sidechain since the network effect was already the biggest there, they will know more network effect would only be good for everybody involved, and there would be no competing marketing and free token giveaways from competing entities.

 - Upgrading ‘Smart Contracts’ to ‘Wise Contracts’, by Paul Sztorc